 - Pour olive oil over the salmon fillets.

 - Check for doneness before serving.
-When it’s time to serve, squeeze some lemon juice lemon juice over the fish to add an extra delicious citric flavor.
-You can also sprinkle some chopped fresh herb on top of it like thyme or parsley.
+When it’s time to serve your air fried salmon, squeeze some lemon juice lemon juice over the fish to add an extra delicious citric flavor.
+You can also sprinkle some chopped fresh herb on top of the air fried salmon like thyme or parsley.

 - Pat the salmon fillets with a paper towel to absorb any excess moisture.
 This helps the olive oil and seasoning stick better to the salmon.
 You also don’t want excessive moisture on the salmon as it can cause the salmon to steam in the air fryer.